MSoykan/MSoykan/README.md

-🔭 Senior CSE student from Marmara Unviersity
+🔭 New Grad from Marmara Unviersity

 🌱 Very much interested in .NET Core for backend & Unity for game development.